 IELP 099 is for advanced nonnative English speakers whose goal is to study at the university This course is focused on further developing the students' English and academic skills needed to succeed in university classes.
-It focuses on writing essays using sophisticated sentence structure in coherent, well-developed paragraphs.
+It focuses on writing essays using sophisticated sentence structure in coherent, welldeveloped paragraphs.
 Students will learn to construct an outline, structure an essay, create a thesis statement, provide specific and relevant support, use transitions, and proofread for accuracy.
 IELP 099 also develops listening and speaking skills useful in university classes, such as note-taking from lectures, writing reports, and making formal presentations.
 It assists the students in developing their university level academic English vocabulary and reading strategies to increase their reading speed and comprehension.
+Students will have advanced-level exam preparation for TOEFL®, ACCUPLACERTM and IELTS®

-write different types of essays with clear thesis statements that use parallel structure, introduce the content of body paragraphs, and are restated in a concluding statement;

-- use various strategies to read, understand, and answer questions about level-appropriate academic texts and develop academic vocabulary; - speak on given topics for short periods and deliver short prepared speeches; and, - listen to, take notes on, discuss, and answer questions about level appropriate lectures.
+- write different types of essays with clear thesis statements that use parallel structure, introduce the content of body paragraphs, and are restated in a concluding statement; - use various strategies to read, understand, and answer questions about level-appropriate academic texts and develop academic vocabulary; - speak on given topics for short periods and deliver short prepared speeches; and, - listen to, take notes on, discuss, and answer questions about level appropriate lectures.